LivingLegacyMedia/vowbound/chapter_07.md

 "And the intelligence?" the general asked.
 "How do we verify it?"

+"My coin grants insight into value," Cassian said.
+"Into truth and deception.
+I can sense when someone is lying—their words feel hollow, weightless.
+When they speak truth, especially painful truth, I feel the substance of it.
+Lord Corvan speaks everything he knows, and I verify it as best I can."

-"Can actually do this?" a nobleman challenged.
+"But how do we know you can actually do this?" a nobleman challenged.
 "Remove memories?
 That's fantasy.
 You could be offering impossible terms just to delay his execution."

 "A fair point," the King said, his eyes fixed on Cassian.
 "Can you prove this power of yours?
 Before we let a condemned traitor bargain with his life?"

 Cassian felt the weight of the room's skepticism.
 He'd only seen this done once—by the Dealer, who'd ripped his mother's face from his mind with terrible precision.
 He'd never attempted it himself.
 But the principle seemed sound: the coin facilitated willing trades, and memories had value.

 "I believe I can," Cassian said carefully.
 "But I've never attempted it before.
-I can attempt it...but it could damage his mind.
-Or fail completely.
-I don't know for sure..."
+There's risk—it could damage his mind, or fail completely."

 The King held up a hand.
 "Lord Corvan.
 Do you accept the risk?
 That it may damage your mind in ways we cannot predict?
 And do you accept the trade—your memories of your children, for your life and chance to serve again?"